-Rockport is a blue-collar town, with 40.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Rockport is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Rockport who work in office and administrative support (14.93%), food service (9.76%), and maintenance occupations (8.64%).
+When you are in Rockport, you'll notice that it is more blue-collar than most other communities in America.
+40.82% of Rockport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Rockport is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Rockport who work in office and administrative support (11.49%), food service (10.87%), and maintenance occupations (9.33%).

 Being a small city, Rockport does not have a public transit system used by locals to get to and from work.

-The citizens of Rockport have a very low rate of college education: just 8.49% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Rockport has a very low overall level of education: only 9.53% of people over 25 hold a 4-year college degree or higher.

 The people who call Rockport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rockport residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Rockport include German, Irish, English, Scots-Irish, and French.
+Important ancestries of people in Rockport include German, Irish, English, French, and Scots-Irish.

 The most common language spoken in Rockport is English.
 Other important languages spoken here include Spanish and Polish.